mikebharris/BAMS/README.md

 Here's a list of what to do in certain situations.

-## Someone arrives on said and says they have booked
+## Someone arrives and says they have booked

 * Welcome them.
 * From the Home Screen go to the Authcode Screen by pressing F2.